joshuapowell/chart-exercise/README.md

 # Chart from CSV
 Parse a CSV and generate a bar chart of the data.

+## Installation
+You do not need to install anything for this script to execute.
+The only requirement is Python 2.7.

 ## Usage
 To convert a file name `sample1.csv` that lives in the `data` directory of this project, enter the following command at the command prompt from the project's